denstern/internship_tests/ML_recommendation_system/Recommendation_system.md

+**Task:** Please find or propose at least two different approaches on how to recommend the most relevant content for a person.
+Write 2-3 sentences about each approach.
+You can use English or Russian for your answer.

 ## Classification of recommendation algorithms with examples

-1. **Non-parametric approach (memory-based)** - use information about/from users or items to create ratings computing similarities between users or items
+1. **Non-parametric approach (memory-based)** - those algorithms use information about/from users or items to create ratings computing similarities between users or items

     - **User-item filtering** - create similarity rating of all users -> take particular user -> find another users that are similar to that one based on similarity rating -> recommend items that those users like (people also like ...)